Back to the blog

 B. Play Actively and Creatively

-The gambit demands initiative and sharp play.
-Look for tactical opportunities and avoid passive moves.
+The gambit requires initiative and sharp play.
+Seek out tactical options and do not just make passive moves.

 C. Know Your Traps